liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-workflow-running-solutions-2010.md

 ## Overview

 The migration is unable to migrate workflows that are in progress.
 If a workflow on a site or item is In Progress, it appears as if the workflow was never started on the item before migration.
-If you have business critical workflows that are in progress before migration, it's recommended to finish the workflow before migration.
+If you have business critical workflows that are in progress before migration, we recommend you finish the workflow before migration.

 ## Data Migration